 Pressurised lanterns provide clear, bright and relatively white light.
 They represent the technological pinnacle of liquid or gas fuelled lighting and if I was receiving surgery in a remote field hospital I would be very grateful for that technology.

 A ring of lower powered lighting, such as traditional hurricane lanterns, placed around the edge of the fire circle extends that pool of light considerably without significantly disturbing that dark adaptation.
 A few lamps extending further into the camp, nearer to people's tents, provides orientation and normally enough light to navigate trip hazards such as guy lines.
+They also add wonderfully to the atmosphere.

 People that require a bit more illumination can always carry a hurricane lantern or similar with them but because it is nowhere near as bright as a pressure lamp it won't dazzle everyone else in the camp.